 How to Use Your Simple Glass Jar Slings

-We are using them for home decor with our over-the-table rod from Terrain.
-I knew I would want to hang jars for a few flowers or a votive candle.
-They could hang slightly crooked if you using for flowers, but that would not work for using votive candles.
-They needed to have a flat bottom.
+We are using our glass jar slings for home decor with our over-the-table rod from Terrain.
+I knew I would want to hang jars with a few flowers or a votive candle.
+So the jars needed to have a flat bottom.
 Making these glass jar slings was the perfect solution.
 All I needed was an 80″ piece of cord!

-They would make a great holiday gift for a teacher with a votive or some flowers and a gift card!
+These glass jar slings would also make a great holiday gift for a teacher with a votive or some flowers and a gift card!
 Or, just make several and use them with your over-the-table-rod!
-Your guests will love it!
+Your guests will love them!
+They’re a nice touch for any conversation areas.

 In my experience, it’s better to use votives in plastic rather than metal.
 The metal heats up and can break the glass, depending what type of glass you use.
 These are delightful.
 Thank you for the tutorial.